 - Sexual intercourse, - between persons who are related to each other within the degrees wherein marriage is prohibited by law. - 4.
 Dating Violence: Violence committed by a person who has been in a romantic or intimate relationship with another.
 The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 Violence can occur in relationships regardless of gender.
 Dating violence may manifest as one act or an ongoing pattern of behavior.
-It can encompass a broad range of coercive, abusive, threatening, and/or violent behaviors, including threats, assault, property damage, economic abuse, violence or threat of violence to one's self, one's sexual or romantic partner, and/or to the family members or friends of the sexual or romantic partner. - 5.
-Domestic Violence: Felony or misdemeanor crime of violence committed by: - A current or former spouse or intimate partner of the victim; - A person with whom the victim shares a child in common; - A person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner;
+It can encompass a broad range of coercive, abusive, threatening, and/or violent behaviors, including threats, assault, property damage, economic abuse, violence or threat of violence to one's self, one's sexual or romantic partner, and/or to the family members or friends of the sexual or romantic partner.

-- Person similarly situated to a spouse of the victim under the laws of the State of lowa or the jurisdiction in which the incident reported occurred; and - Any other person against an adult or youth victim who is protected from that person's act under the laws of the State of Iowa.

-6. Stalking, defined as:

-- engaging in a course of conduct, - o towards another person, that would cause a reasonable person to - fear bodily injury to themselves or another; or - Suffer substantial emotional distress.
+- 5. Domestic Violence: Felony or misdemeanor crime of violence committed by: - A current or former spouse or intimate partner of the victim; - A person with whom the victim shares a child in common; - A person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - Person similarly situated to a spouse of the victim under the laws of the State of Iowa or the jurisdiction in which the incident reported occurred; and - Any other person against an adult or youth victim who is protected from that person's act under the laws of the State of lowa. - 6.
+Stalking, defined as: - engaging in a course of conduct, - towards another person, that would cause a reasonable person to - fear bodily injury to themselves or another; or - Suffer substantial emotional distress.